 The following guidelines help to make MRVTHS a safe and pleasant place to learn.
 Students who attend school with the proper attitude will find these rules easy to follow.
 Our school is a community that demands respect for the rights and property of its members.
 The cooperation of all is expected and appreciated.
+Our district follows a progressive discipline approach, meaning that consequences will be assigned based on the severity and frequency of the behavior, while also taking into account individual circumstances.
+All factors, including intent, past behavior, and the impact on the school community, will be considered when determining appropriate consequences.
+The goal is always to provide fair and effective interventions that support a positive and safe learning environment for all students.
 School rules are in effect at all school activities, programs, events and functions, both on and off school grounds.